| |

 St

-to take our bikes and stay in a B&B, and spend a
+stay in a B&B in north Norfolk, and spend a few days

-couple of days pottering about the country lanes,
+pottering about the country lanes, visiting churches,

-visiting churches, pubs and second-hand bookshops.
-I
+pubs and second-hand bookshops.
+As it turned out, a

 bright sunshine as there was heavy rain, and the best of